Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-interface.md

 - To wipe this state clean and start again, clear the cache by clicking the **Clear cache** button on the **Orchestration** > **Environments** page.
 - The **Clear cache** button is only available if you have enabled state-aware orchestration.

+- After clearing the cache, the next run rebuilds every model from scratch.
+Subsequent runs rely on the regenerated cache.
 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/sao-clear-cache.png" width="90%" title="Clear cache button"/>

 After clearing the cache, the next run rebuilds every model from scratch.
 Subsequent runs rely on the regenerated cache.